0x404/0x404.github.io/_pages/about.md

 I am a second-year graduate student at the School of Computer Science and Technology at [Beijing Institute of Technology](https://english.bit.edu.cn), advised by [Prof. Yuxia Zhang](https://yuxiazhang-bit.github.io/index.html).
 Prior to this, I received my B.S. degree in Computer Science from the same university in 2023.

-My research primarily focuses on the application of LLMs to SE fields.
-Recently, I have concentrated on reinforcement learning (RL) approaches to enhance LLMs' reasoning capabilities, with the goal of improving their performance on automatic SE tasks such as code generation.
+My research primarily focuses on AI for Software Engineering (AI4SE).
+Recently, I have concentrated on reinforcement learning approaches to enhance LLMs' reasoning capabilities, with the goal of improving their performance on automatic SE tasks such as code generation.

 I am also interested in MLSys and enjoy building scalable systems.
-I had several MLSys internships and recently I've been actively contributing to the [verl](https://github.com/volcengine/verl) community.
+I have had several MLSys internships and recently I've been actively contributing to the [verl](https://github.com/volcengine/verl) community.
 I believe RL represents a critical pathway toward AGI and it's an art of combining research and engineering.

-Please feel free to reach out if you're interested in having a discussion :)
+Please feel free to contact me if you're interested in having a discussion :)